 Some good foods to eat the night before your race include:

 - Sweet potatoes

 Then on the day of the event, if you need to eat, try to time your breakfast three hours before race time so everything can settle.

 The day before your race is the day to hydrate.
 Drink plenty of fluids, but the morning of the race, hold back.
 You don’t need to drink a lot before the race, and if you hydrated the day before, you should be fine.
 Runners often say there is nothing worse than spending time in line at the portable toilets along the course.

 As you run your race, there will be drink stations.
 The stations usually contain water or an electrolyte drink.
 Make sure you train with both of these types of hydration, possibly alternating, so you don’t overdo it on race day.
 You can also walk through the course ahead of time or find out when and where these stations will be.

 Before race day, it will be helpful to buy some fuel for recovery.
 Most runners suggest chocolate milk for their after-race drink, as it has a good blend of protein and carbs to help your body recover.
 Some races have healthy snacks for after you finish, while others have pizza and donuts.
 You’ll want to have a plan for what foods you want to eat after you cross the finish line.

 The night before your race, you don’t need to overdo it on sleep.
 Follow your regular body clock, and make sure you set your alarm for the morning.
 Set out everything so you can easily locate it.
 If you are traveling with others, perhaps it’s best to meet them later on so you can stay focused and punctual.
-Also, be sure to plan extra time if you need to drive, find a new location or if you’re unsure of road conditions.
+Also, be sure to plan extra time if you need to drive, are traveling to an unfamiliar location or if you’re unsure of road conditions.

-With these ten tips and months of training, you should be ready to run!
-Get out there and do your best.
+With these 10 tips and months of training, you should be ready to run!
+Get out there, do your best and enjoy the experience.